-At Oxfam, we strongly believe that the sum of the individual commitments is the key to build a fairer world for all.
-Since the beginning, we try to offer you many ways to engage you more innovative and exciting, so that every citizen can take part in an action of solidarity towards the disadvantaged populations.
+At Oxfam, we strongly believe that individuals coming together is the key to build a fairer world for all.
+Since our creation, we try to offer our volunteers innovative and exciting ways of taking action with Oxfam.
+Our aim is for every citizen to be able to take part in solidarity actions to relieve the less fortunate.

 An international event